4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *rangeObj*, pass a range of cells to convert.
 By default, if this parameter is omitted, the whole document contents are converted.

 Document contents are converted with respect to their viewing attributes, including formats (see note above), visibility of headers, columns and rows.
-The conversion of the following elements is supported:
+La conversión de los siguientes elementos es soportada:

 * Text : style / font / size / alignment / orientation / rotation / format
 * Cell background : color / image